kofujimura/ERC_TCTC/README.md

     }
 }
 ```

-Here’s a simple example of using `TokenController` in an ERC721 token to define a "minter" and "burner" role, which allows accounts that have it create new tokens and destroy existing tokens by specifying the controll token:
+The following is a simple example of utilizing `TokenController` within an ERC721 token to define "minter" and "burner" roles.
+Accounts possessing these roles are allowed to create new tokens and destroy existing tokens, facilitated by specifying the control token:

 ```
 // SPDX-License-Identifier: MIT